Measurement of the inclusive $\mathrm{t\bar{t}}$ production cross section in proton-proton collisions at $\sqrt{s} =$ 5.02 TeV: Results

 The combined result is found to be robust by performing an iterative variant of the BLUE method~\cite{Lista:2014qia} and varying some assumptions on the correlations of different combinations of systematic uncertainties.
 Also, the correlations between the nuisance parameters in both channels have been checked and found to have a negligible impact.

-Figure~\ref{fig:sqrt} presents a summary of the CMS measurements~\cite{Khachatryan:2016mqs,Khachatryan:2016yzq,Khachatryan:2016kzg,CMS:2021vhb,Sirunyan:2018goh} of \stt in \pp collisions at different $\sqrt{s}$ in the $\ell$+jets and dilepton channels, compared to the NNLO+NNLL prediction using the NNPDF3.0 NNLO PDF set with $\asmz=0.118$ and $\mt = 172.5\GeV$.
+Figure~\ref{fig:sqrt} presents a summary of the CMS measurements~\cite{Khachatryan:2016mqs,Khachatryan:2016yzq,Khachatryan:2016kzg,CMS:2021vhb,Sirunyan:2018goh} of \stt in \pp collisions at different $\sqrt{s}$ in the $\ell$+jets and dilepton channels, including the one presented in this paper, compared to the NNLO+NNLL prediction using the NNPDF3.1 NNLO PDF set with $\asmz=0.118$ and $\mt = 172.5\GeV$.
 In the inset, the results from this analysis at $\sqrt{s}=5.02\TeV$ are also compared to the predictions from the MSHT20~\cite{Bailey:2020ooq}, CT18~\cite{Dulat:2015mca}, and ABMP16~\cite{Alekhin:2017kpj} NNLO PDF sets, with the latter using $\asmz=0.115$ and $\mt = 170.4\GeV$.
 Theoretical predictions using different PDF sets have comparable values and uncertainties, once consistent values of \asmz and \mt are associated with the respective PDF set.

 The impact of the combined \stt measurement at $\sqrt{s}=5.02\TeV$ on the knowledge of the proton PDFs is tested following the MC methodology of Ref.~\cite{Sirunyan:2017ule}.
-Similar improvement with respect to the previous result is observed.
+Improvement with respect the baseline fit (i.e., without the inclusion of \ttbar measurements) is observed, verifying the findings of Ref.~\cite{Sirunyan:2017ule} that the $\sigma_\ttbar$ measurements at $\sqrt{s}=5.02\TeV$ are sensitive to the gluon PDF at high Bjorken-$x$ values.